ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

 > There are other flags that can be passed down, like `--owner` to add a user as a Project Owner (researcher with elevated privileges), or `--researcher`, to automatically invite researcher users to the project.
 The list and description can be found in the [documentation](https://scilifelabdatacentre.github.io/dds_cli/project/#dds-project-create) linked here.

- - [ ] TASK: Run the create project command, remember to change the values for `--title`, `--description` and `--pi`
- - [ ] TASK: Use the command `dds ls` or `dds project ls` to confirm is shown in the output.
-Observe the information shown in the table.

 #### Upload data